 The past decade has seen increased volatility in interest rates and equity markets, increasing deficits, volatility in the markets with regard to energy prices, elevated states of international conflict, increasing sovereign debt levels, unusual central banking monetary policy, and slow economic growth.
 These items have been a catalyst in the on-going discussion of implementing strong U.S. fiscal control and monetary policy among politicians.

 Active political management of the U.S. debt and annual deficit may create an opportunity to purchase Treasury market securities at higher rates of interest in the future.
 Conversely, uneasy equity markets tend to push participants toward government securities causing downward pressure on interest rates.
 There has also been a movement among private sector firms to increase pension plan investments in lower risk securities, driven in part by an area of modern corporate financial theory known as financial economics.
-An investment strategy has been developed to shift toward U.S. Treasury Inflation-Protected Securities (TIPS) to hedge against any future inflation.
+The current MRF investment strategy is to maintain a portfolio allocation of 75%-90% U.S. Treasury Inflation-Protected Securities (TIPS) to partially hedge against any future inflation.

 The Fund receives investment income from a variety of U.S. Treasury-based instruments such as bills, notes, bonds and overnight investment certificates.
 U.S. Treasury bills are short-term securities with maturities of less than one year issued at a discount.
 U.S. Treasury notes are intermediate securities with maturities of one to ten years.
 U.S. Treasury bonds are long-term debt instruments with maturities of greater than ten years.
-Overnight certificates are interest-based market securities purchased from the U.S. Treasury maturing the next business day and accrue interest based on the Federal Reserve Bank of New York survey of Reserve repurchase agreement rates.
+Overnight certificates are interest- based market securities purchased from the U.S. Treasury maturing the next business day and accrue interest based on the Federal Reserve Bank of New York survey of Reserve repurchase agreement rates.